lclarete/Interactive-Data-Vis-Fall2022/1_2_basic_html/NOTES.md

          <path stroke="white" d="M50 0 V100" />
          <path stroke="white" d="M75 0 V100" /> -->
 > * I ended up adding a single image to the SVG image.
-* I struggled while designing the page: how can I combine the elements?
-Which one should be placed first, the table or the rectangle?
+* Struggles while designing the page: combining elements is not an easy task.
+Creating a story that make sense requires a planning to place and connect the elements.

 -----------
 INSTRUCTIONS: